Compare Rates and Save on Life Insurance

 MEDICAL QUESTIONNAIRE

-The life insurance application also has a health questionnaire unless you apply for guaranteed acceptance coverage.
-These questions help the life insurer determine risk classification.
+Your application for life insurance typically includes a health questionnaire unless you apply for guaranteed acceptance life insurance coverage.
+These medical questions help the insurer determine risk classification.
 Expect questions about your personal health history, such as the last time you used tobacco, whether you are taking any medications and if you have been diagnosed or treated for anything by a medical professional.
 You will also have to list any prior surgeries or medical procedures.
 Your family’s health history will also come into play, particularly if a close family member has a history of diabetes, cancer, stroke or heart disease.

-Preparing yourself for the life insurance physical exam can help the testing day go smoothly.
-Use these MoneyGeek tips to prepare yourself for the life insurance medical exam so you can get the best possible rating class with the cheapest premiums.
+Preparing for a life insurance physical exam can help your testing day go smoothly.
+Use these life insurance medical exam tips to prepare for your exam to get the best possible rating class with the cheapest life insurance premiums.

 Have your medical history ready